murillocGVSU/DataMiningProject/README.md

 Predictive Assessment \
 Automation & Reporting

-## Visuals
+## Visuals / Output
-Rather than running the functions the visualizations are provided for insight to what weekly output would look like.
+Rather than running the functions the visualizations/output are provided for insight to what weekly output would be (.png files/PredictedData.txt)

 ## Data Sources
 There are 4 data sources (.txt files) used for this project:\